What are Fretpoints?

 ...so we came up with our own token economy system.

-This is an example of a fretpoint card, you'll see your child with a growing stack of these.
-We assign points to students each lesson based on the outcomes they have achieved at home and how well they perform during their lessons at school.
+This is an example of a fretpoint card.
+We assign points to students each lesson based on the outcomes they have achieved at home and how well they perform during their class.
 These points are traded for prizes at any time through our Fretshop.

 We also use fretpoints to help keep kids focused and from straying into undesirable behaviour during class time by giving them three warnings before losing one of their hard earned points.
 We've found this to be an incredibly effective method of helping kids to control their own behaviour and act in a respectful and appropriate manner, which greatly improves the learning environment.

 Fretpoints are given out at the beginning of each lesson based on the students point sheet from the week before.

 They also gain points during the lesson when they win a game and each time they pass a checkout from their teacher.

 Fretpoints can be traded for prizes in the fretshop.
 We offer a large selection of toys, games, stationary and music gear.